tagordon/GPQPP/README.md

-experimenting with non-stationary gaussian processes in celerite2
+experimenting with non-stationary gaussian processes for complex flares